KacMaz1/project-clashOfClans-segmentation-unet/README.md

 - filling the largest external contour.

 This step helps make the output mask more solid and removes small gaps or fragmented areas.
-If you use only the checkpoint manually, you will get the raw thresholded mask unless you also implement this postprocessing step.
+If you use only the checkpoint manually, you will get the raw thresholded mask unless you also implement this postprocessing step. more details in word doc.

 ## Expected Input

-The model was trained on the standard base view shown after entering a battle.
+The model was trained on the FULL SCREEN standard base view shown after entering a battle.
 It should work best on screenshots taken from that same view.

 Small framing differences should usually be fine, because the training data included light zoom and position variation.
 Strong zoom-out, strong zoom-in, unusual camera framing, different game screens, or heavy UI changes may reduce the quality of the mask.